vuongducphuong/documentation/content/applications/general/auth/ldap.rst

 .. image:: ldap/ldap06.png
     :align: center

-- In **User Information**, tick *Create User* if you want Odoo to create a User profile the first time someone log in with LDAP.
+- In **User Information**, tick *Create User* if you want Leansoft to create a User profile the first time someone log in with LDAP.

 - In **Template User**, indicate a template for the new profiles created.
 If left blanked, the admin profile will be used as template.